Sterling-Cooper/Sterling-Cooper.github.io/_posts/2024-02-12-choosing-a-tool-for-blogging.md

 > _“Assumptions are dangerous things to make, and like all dangerous things to make, bombs, for instance, or strawberry shortcake, if you make even the tiniest mistake you can find yourself in terrible trouble.”_ – Lemony Snicket (Handler 2000)

 Up to this point I assumed that adding categories or tags to organise blog posts would be trivial.
-A failed attempt to simply "enable" tags was followed by an increasingly panicked websearch, and eventually the inescapable conclusion that tags are not supported by Github Pages.
-The blood only started to return to my face when I discovered a wonderful post on [how to implement Jekyll tags on Github Pages](https://tainenko.github.io/jekyll-tag-on-github-pages/).
+A failed attempt to simply "enable" tags was followed by an increasingly panicked websearch, and eventually the inescapable conclusion that tags are not supported by GitHub Pages.
+The blood only started to return to my face when I discovered a wonderful post on [how to implement Jekyll tags on GitHub Pages](https://tainenko.github.io/jekyll-tag-on-github-pages/).
 From this I learned that I needed to add the tags for each blog to the post's "front matter".
 Front matter is a way to set variables for each page (Deployment n.d.).

 ##### Example front matter:
 ```